kouui/dstpol2hazel/README.md

 ```
 please feel free to check the source code.

-to check the meaning of command line arguments
+to check the meaning of its command line arguments
 ```
 $ dstpol2hazel -h
 usage: dstpol2hazel [-h] [--istart ISTART] [--iend IEND] [--outdir OUTDIR]